$\Lambda_b \rightarrow \Lambda_c^{\ast}$ at $1\,/\,m_c^2$ heavy quark order: Polarisation vectors

-In this section, we present the definitions of the polarization vectors that have been employed in the determiation of the helicity amplitude, according to the procedure outlined in Ref. \cite{Boer:2018vpx}.
+In this section, we present the definitions of the polarisation vectors that have been employed in the determiation of the on-shell amplitude, according to the procedure outlined in Ref. \cite{Boer:2018vpx}.
 We have selected the $z$ axis to align with the flight direction of the $\Lambda_c^{*}$.
 Consequently, within the rest frame of the $\Lambda_b$ ($\Lambda_b-RF$), we find:

 Expressed in term of the invariant $q^2$, we obtain

 where $\lambda$ is the K\"all\'en function

 The definition of the Rarita-Schwinger spinor involves a spin-$1$ polarisation vector denoted as $\eta(m)$.
 Following Refs. \cite{Haber:1994pe,Boer:2018vpx} we have